 These rare Thai natives were originally bred as pit birds, and are now kept ornamentally and for meat.
 They are not a recognized breed but a cultural heritage.

 Their proud upright posture, long legs, and wide hips and shoulders give these large muscular birds a unique appearance.
 Our birds are bred from stock imported by our local Hmong friends.

 Roos are generally very sweet with people but can be aggressive towards other roos they did not grow up with.

-Fairy Flitters™, Fairy Fowl™, and Fairy Fids™ - All Rights Reserved
+Fairy Flitters™, Fairy Fowl™, Fairy Fids™, and Fairy Flock™ - All Rights Reserved